-Check that the tulip dome is securely 4.
-Push the larger petal forward. mounted by verifying that the collar completely covers the ribbed end of the receiver.
+- Check that the tulip dome is securely 4. mounted by verifying that the collar completely covers the ribbed end of the receiver. - •.
+Push the larger petal toward the receiver.

 This illustration shows a correctly mounted tulip dome.
 Ensure the large petal is outside the small petal.